Pittsburgh Criminal Lawyer

 While you may be concerned about the cost of hiring a private defense lawyer, doing so may turn out to be financially advantageous.
 You can’t work for a living if you end up in jail, and on top of jail time, many criminal sentences contain high fines.
 Compared to the potential costs of a conviction, the cost of having the right lawyer is usually extremely small and well worth the expense.

 Even if you think you can’t afford a private attorney, give Gary Gerson a call.
 Payment plans are available.
-Having the right Pittsburgh criminal defense lawyer working for you, depending on the circumstances of your case, can make the difference between suffering from incarceration, fines, disenfranchisement, and loss of your reputation and being able to return to your home, your job, and your community relatively unscathed.
+Having the right Pittsburgh criminal lawyer working for you, depending on the circumstances of your case, can make the difference between suffering from incarceration, fines, disenfranchisement, and loss of your reputation and being able to return to your home, your job, and your community relatively unscathed.